My Visit to Capri

 Faraglioni Rocks

 Three iconic limestone sea stacks rising 300+ feet from the water — Capri's geological signature.
 Stella (connected to island), Faraglione di Mezzo (with natural arch), and Faraglione di Fuori (outermost).
 Boat tours circle the stacks and pass through the arch.
-View from Gardens of Augustus or boat tour around island (€18-25, 1-hour trips from Marina Grande).
+View from Gardens of Augustus or independent boat tour around island (€18-25, 1-hour trips from Marina Grande).
 Swimming near the stacks is a rite of passage for confident swimmers.

 Villa San Michele (Anacapri)